KinexDev/Poky-Mod-Manager/README.md

-# Poky-Mod-Manager
+# Poky Mod Manager
-Poky Mod Manager POY
+Poky Mod Manager is a simple mod manager for peaks of yore, it allows enabling, disabling and configurating mods easily.